lucaventurini/PImpStanfordNer4Nerd/README.md

 	> curl -i -X POST localhost:8080/fr.eurecom.nerd.pimpStfdNer/pimp/models/52 -F "file=@jane-austen-emma-ch1.tsv"

-We have just uploaded a file in the format seen in Table \ref{tab:inputfmt}, where all person names are manually labeled.
+We have just uploaded a file in the format seen in [this file](HelloWorld/jane-austen-emma-ch1.tsv), where all person names are manually labeled.
 More than a file can be uploaded to the same model, to improve the model with new labeled sets.
 4. Finally, we try the new model created with the same document as before:

 	> curl -i -X POST localhost:8080/fr.eurecom.nerd.pimpStfdNer/pimp/annotations -d "docId=213&model=52"